 Freddie and Sheila Pelletier, from Birch Hills, SK have been performing together for over 20 years.
 Freddie has played music professionally since 1969, played guitar for Ferlin Husky and toured extensively with singer-songwriter, Ian Tyson.
 Together Freddie and Sheila created the Pelletier Guitar and Music Camp that operated for 12 years.
-Freddie and Sheila have spent the past 16 years performing across the southern USA and when they're home they perform across western Canada for any event you can imagine.
+They have spent the past 18 years performing across the southern USA and when they're home they perform across western Canada for any event you can imagine.

 20 CD's, 3 DVD's and one book as seen in their Store.

 2012 – 2016 Hosted a concert series at the Moose Jaw Cultural Centre featuring special guests.

 On lead acoustic and electric guitar and vocals, Freddie demonstrates his French Canadian heritage by clogging while playing guitar.
 He emulates the work of Chet Atkins, Jerry Reed and others by playing classic country, bluegrass and 60's rock instrumentals.
 Freddie’s sense of humor brings a comedic element to his performance promising an entertaining show every time.

 He started his professional career in 1969 playing bars and clubs across Canada and the USA.
 In 1972 he released his first album on Quality Records where two singles hit #10 on the Canadian country charts.
 A few years later he released a second album but the country music scene was changing and unfortunately for Freddie, instrumental albums would be all but extinct on country radio.